Praqma/LearnKubernetes/kamran/Kubernetes-Fedora-Multi-node.md

 systemctl stop iptables-services firewalld
 ```

+**NOTE:** After OS update, the firewalld service may become active again.
+Watchout for that!
+The first symptom of this problem will be Nodes not becoming ready no matter what you do, unless you clear the firewall rules on master and nodes.

 ## Configure the Kubernetes services on the master:
 Edit /etc/kubernetes/apiserver to appear as what is shown below.
 The service-cluster-ip-range IP addresses must be an unused block of addresses, not used anywhere else.
 They do not need to be routed or assigned to anything.